Presidency of Néstor Kirchner: Domestic policy

+Overview

 When he was elected, Kirchner represented Duhalde in the long conflict between Menem and Duhalde.
 This allowed him to secure the loyalty of most of the Justicialist Party, but also limited his chances of being seen as a political renovator.
 The low support in the elections became a problem for him, due to the high presidentialism in the politics of Argentina.
 The new governors, legislators and mayors took office nearly 6 months after Kirchner.
 As a result, he sought support from other social forces, such as Hugo Moyano from the General Confederation of Labour (CGT) or the piquetero Luis D'Elía.
 Although these forces shared a common leader, they had disputes among each other.
 A political parade on 11 March 2004, in remembrance of the electoral victory of Héctor José Cámpora in 1973, ended in a violent dispute between Moyano and D'Elía.
 This extrapartidary support, known as transversalism, was combined with the supremacy of the Justicialist Party.
 The Justicialist congress was summoned on 26 March 2004, and gave the presidency of the party (headed by former president Carlos Menem by that point) to the governor of Jujuy, the kirchnerist Eduardo Fellner.
 Kirchner refused to run for the presidency of the party himself, in order to give priority and credibility to the transversalist project.
 Other supports from outside the party were the mayors Aníbal Ibarra (Buenos Aires), Miguel Lifschitz (Rosario) and Luis Juez (Córdoba), from centre-left local parties, and the last two in ongoing conflicts with the local branches of the PJ.
 As a response, Duhalde, the vicepresident Daniel Scioli and governors as José Manuel de la Sota and Jorge Obeid gathered in a congress and reaffirmed their peronist loyalty, rejecting the transversalism.

 Shortly after coming into office, Kirchner made changes to the Argentine Supreme Court.
 He accused certain justices of extortion and pressured them to resign, while also fostering the impeachment of two others.
 In place of a majority of politically right-wing and religiously conservative justices, he appointed new ones who were ideologically closer to him, including two women (one of them an avowed atheist).
 Kirchner also retired dozens of generals, admirals, and brigadiers from the armed forces, a few of them with reputations tainted by the atrocities of the Dirty War.

+In the aftermath of a mass shooting on Cabildo Avenue, in Belgrano, Buenos Aires, on 6 July 2006, where 18-year-old Alfredo Marcenac was killed by serial shooter Martín Ríos, and adding to concerns from the 2004 Carmen de Patagones school shooting, Kirchner sent a bill to Congress to approve a disarmament campaign and tighten gun regulations.